kabl/pandoc-example/README.md

 Pandoc is a very powerful tool and can convert almost any text format to another text format.

-For all options run `pandc --help`
+For all options run `pandc --help` or checkout [Pandoc User's Guide](https://pandoc.org/MANUAL.html)

 ## Setup